 HV-DC power supplies are available in the positive (P) type, which can output only positive polarity; the negative (N) type, which can output only negative polarity; the reversible (R) type, which can switch polarity; and the PN type, which has output terminals for both positive and negative polarities.

 Power supplies that can continuously alternate between positive and negative polarities include AC power sources, bipolar power supplies, bipolar amplifiers, and HV amplifiers.
-The AC power source provides a more stable AC than an AC power source supplied by an electrical outlet.
+Programmable AC power sources provide a clean, stable output compared to standard utility grid power (mains power).
+They can also simulate global power grids by adjusting frequency and voltage, making them essential for export testing and compliance.
 It can also simulate regional AC power sources at different frequencies and voltages.

 Bipolar power supplies and amplifiers are four-quadrant devices, meaning they can operate as both a source (supplying power) and a sink (absorbing power).
-Typically, we define "bipolar power supplies" as units with a built-in function generator, while "bipolar amplifiers" amplify an external input signal.
-Among the bipolar amplifiers, high-speed and HV products are called HV amplifiers.
+Matsusada Precision distinguishes between bipolar power supplies, which feature built-in function generators for waveform creation, and bipolar amplifiers, which amplify external input signals.
+High-speed, high-voltage models within this category are referred to as HV amplifiers.

 A power supply that functions as both a DC power supply (source) and a DC electronic load (sink), and can return the absorbed power to the AC power grid, is called a bidirectional or regenerative power supply.
 This capability is ideal for applications like battery cycle testers, which repeatedly charge and discharge batteries to evaluate their performance.